benjaminbergstein/blog/app/content/blog/engineering/nginx-as-docker-proxy/index.md

  }
 ```

-Let's take a closer look at some key lines
+Let's take a closer look at some key lines.

 ### Closer look